fffonion/lua-resty-openssl/README.md

     INFO_SEED_SOURCE
     INFO_MODULES_DIR

-This function is only available on OpenSSL 3.0.
+This function is available on OpenSSL 3.0 or later.
+Information entries removed by the linked OpenSSL release return `nil`; for example, `INFO_ENGINES_DIR` returns `nil` on OpenSSL 4.0 because engine support has been removed.
 Please refer to
 [OPENSSL_VERSION_NUMBER(3)](https://www.openssl.org/docs/manmaster/man3/OPENSSL_VERSION_NUMBER.html)
 for explanation of each type.